erwanCherel/solutions-xss-exercises/README.md

-Challenge for the [Basics] XSS prevent quest !
+Challenge for the XSS prevention quest !